Geography will no longer factor into the cost of riding a bus in Tompkins County starting in late summer.

 Those benefiting will be riders boarding in Zone 2, which encompasses outlying villages, towns and rural areas.
 Those riders in 2012 saw their fares jump to $2.50 for a single adult ride and $1.25 for a single half fare.
 TCAT later eliminated the Zone 2 outbound fare to ease the burden for the few who were paying onerous while traveling short distances within Zone 2.

-“This is an important step to reach our transportation goals; to make it as easy as possible for people to come to work without needing cars or taking up parking spaces,” TCAT Board Chairperson Ducson Nguyen told the board Thursday night.
+“This is an important step to reach our transportation goals; to make it as easy as possible for people to come to work without needing cars or taking up parking spaces,” TCAT Board Chairperson Ducson Nguyen told the board at its June 27 meeting.

 A long discussion over equity